git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 Technology has taken over our society but we still treat it like magic, like a dark and misterious alley.

-Trust is a fundamental thing in our world nowdays.
-Our banks, our goverments, we trust them for no real reason besides that we are supose to do it.
+Trust is a fundamental thing in our world nowadays.
+Our banks, our goverments, we trust them for no real reason besides that we are supposed to do it.

 Peer reviews are one of the best ways to improve code quality but also standard security research MUST be a part of software development yesterday.

 We think security and hacking is a thing that happens to other people, to other countries.
-Internet thought us that the borders are a thing of the past, a thing that is found in a geography book.
+Internet taught us that the borders are a thing of the past, a thing that is found in a geography book.

 We need to think about security, we need to DEMAND security and transparency to